 It’s normal to believe that you’ll always love fast food when it’s still a regular part of your daily life, but once healthy and delicious start working with each other instead of against each other, your tastes and standards will shift upward and fast food will lose its appeal.
 When you no longer crave the stuff that keeps you unhealthy, you win.

 Although experience stretching can definitely breed snobbery, it is not inevitable.
 Appreciating a more broad range of experiences doesn’t automatically turn you into a jerk.
-You can develop a new set of standards for your own palette, but you aren’t a snob until you start judging others for not sharing the same opinions.
+You can develop a new set of standards for your own palate, but you aren’t a snob until you start judging others for not sharing the same opinions.

 Gilbert argues that experience stretching is a barrier to happiness, because it leaves us constantly demanding nicer things for us to be satisfied.
 When it comes to food and health, however, higher quality standards are exactly what we need.